Art matters. This is why.

 When I entered the restroom, there she was.
 The young woman from my row.
 Looking in the mirror, dabbing tears from her eyes.
 She looked at me.
 I looked at her.
 And then I promptly I burst out into tears.

 “I’m sorry”, I blubbered.
 “I’m so sorry.
 I just…can’t…”

 “I know”, she said.
 “I know”.

-And then this young woman, this total stranger, barely half my age, reached out her arms to me.
+And then this young woman, this total stranger, reached out her arms to me.
 And we hugged.
 And not one of those demure “respect my space” hugs.
 It was a real hug.
 The heart to heart kind.
 The holding on for dear life kind.
 The sharing an understanding, a feeling, an awareness of a human experience kind.
 The best kind.